zero-24/plg_fields_privacycheckbox/readme.md

 ## Github Sponsors

 You use this extension in an commercial context and / or want to support me and give something back?
-This extension is part of [Github Sponsors](https://github.com/sponsors/zero-24/) by sponsoring me, you help me continue my oss work, write bug fixes, improving features and translations and maintain my extensions.
+This extension is part of [Github Sponsors](https://github.com/sponsors/zero-24/) by sponsoring me, you help me continue my oss work, write bug fixes, improving features and maintain my extensions.
 Thanks for your support.

 ## Feature